Kohronburton/PancakeSwap-Prediction-Bot-v3/README.md

 ```
 # Your wallet private key.
 PRIVATE_KEY="YOUR_PRIVATE_KEY_HERE"

 # The maximum bet amount you are willing to execute.
+Minimum bet is 0.001.
 BET_AMOUNT="0.002"

 # RPC is the default network for Ether transactions.
 For Binance Smart Chain, leave it as it is.
 RPC="https://bsc-dataseed.binance.org/"
 ```